CodersCampus/supportDocs/docs/item/CUSTOMIZING_YOUR_GIT_PROFILE.md

 NOTE: THE ABOVE IS A SLIGHTLY HARDER OPTION AS YOU WILL HAVE TO ACTUALLY MANIPULATE THE CODE, THE LINK BELOW LEADS TO THE FAR EASIER OPTION, JUST DEPENDS ON HOW MUCH CUSTOMIZATION YOU'D LIKE.

 - This [video](https://youtu.be/ktN5tDfQ_g8?si=EQKODJ9AS7vATGUq) is a good walkthrough on how to customize, and shows a few other websites where you can get this auto-generated if you don't want to mess with the actual code., he starts at minute 6.
 Using the site he uses which is [profileMe](https://www.profileme.dev) is MUCH easier than altering the readme yourself.
-I didn't know that site existed when I did mine, so I might actuall go back and use that site.
+I didn't know that site existed when I did mine, so I might actually go back and use that site.

 # AS I CONSTANTLY SUGGEST, WORK WITH DAVID ROBERTS, WHO IS IN OUR SLACK.
 you can find his coursework [here](https://crushing.digital//#)